-1. Submissions on applications published pursuant to Rule 10.1 must be:
+- 1. Submissions on applications published pursuant to RPP 10.1 must be: - a. in writing; and - b. received by the Board within the submission due date specified in the bulletin. - 2.
+Subject to section 27(6) of the Act, the \$50 submission fee must be received by the Board: - a. within the submission due date specified in the bulletin; or - b. no later than 5 days after the Board receives a written submission pursuant to RPP 13.1.b.

-a) in writing; and b) received by the Board within the submission due date specified in the Bulletin.
-2. S Subject to Section 27(6) of the Act, the \$50 submission fee must be received by the Board: a) within the submission due date specified in the Bulletin; or b) no later than 5 days after the Board receives a written submission pursuant to Rule 13.1.b.
-Ru le ' 14: Applicant's reply to submissions 1.
-Board staff will forward submissions filed pursuant to Rule 13 to applicants who will be given a date for a reply to the Board.
-2. A applicants may a) reply to the submissions in the time set by the Board b) request more time to reply c) notify the Board if a reply is not coming
+Rule 14: Applicant's Reply to Submissions

-3. If an applicant fails to respond to the Board by the due date, Board staff may forward the file to the Board for direction or disposition.
+- 1. Board staff will forward submissions filed pursuant to RPP 13 to applicants who will be given a due date for a reply to the Board. - 2.
+Applicants may: - a. reply to the submissions in the time set by the Board;

-Rule 15: Late submissions
+- b. request more time to reply; or - c. notify the Board if a reply is not coming. - 3.
+If an applicant fails to respond to the Board by the due date, Board staff may forward the file to the Board for direction or disposition.

-- 1. A person who wants to make a submission after the submission due date has expired must make a late submission request to the Board and: - a) explain why the submission was not filed in time and - b) include the submission, - 2.
-The Board may accept a submission from a person who did not file a submission in accordance with Rule 13 if, in the opinion of the Board, the submission is: - a) likely relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(c); and - b) could assist the Board in its decision-making process. - 3.
-Subject to Section 27(6) of the Act, a late submission must be accompanied by the \$50 submission fee. - 4.
-Any late submission that is not accepted by the Board will be returned to the submitter.
+Rule 15: Late Submissions

-5. Any late submission accepted by the Board will be forwarded to the applicant pursuant to Rule 13.
+- 1. A person who wants to make a submission after the submission due date has expired must make a late submission request to the Board and: - a. explain why the submission was not filed in time and - b. include the submission, - 2.
+The Board may accept a submission from a person who did not file a submission in accordance with RPP 13 if, in the opinion of the Board, the submission is: - a. likely relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(b); and - b. could assist the Board in its decision-making process. - 3.
+Subject to section 27(6) of the Act, a late submission must be accompanied by the \$50 submission fee. - 4.
+Any late submission that is not accepted by the Board will be returned to the submitter. - 5.
+Any late submission accepted by the Board will be forwarded to the applicant pursuant to RPP 13.

-Rule 16: Supplemental submissions
+Rule 16: Supplemental Submissions

-- 1. A submitter who wants to make a supplemental submission must make a request to the Board and - a) explain why a supplemental submission is necessary, - b) include the supplemental submission, and - c) copy the applicant on the request. - 2.
-Within 10 days of receiving the supplement submission request, the applicant may make a submission to the Board on whether the Board should accept the request. - 3.
-The Board may accept a supplemental submission if, in the opinion of the Board, the supplemental submission is: - a) likely relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(c), and - b) could assist the Board in its decision-making process.
+- 1. A submitter who wants to make a supplemental submission must make a request to the Board and: - a. explain why a supplemental submission is necessary; - b. include the supplemental submission; and - c. copy the applicant on the request. - 2.
+Within 10 days of receiving the supplemental submission request, the applicant may make a submission to the Board on whether the Board should accept the request.

-4. If the Board accepts the supplemental submission, applicant will have an opportunity to make a reply on its merits.
+- 3. The Board may accept a supplemental submission if, in the opinion of the Board, the supplemental submission is: - a. likely relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(b); and - b. could assist the Board in its decision-making process. - 4.
+If the Board accepts the supplemental submission, the applicant will have an opportunity to make a reply on its merits.

-Rule 17: Confidential information from an applicant
+Rule 17: Confidential Information from an Applicant